 About Navy Bean Soup with Bacon:

 My Navy Bean Soup isn’t so far off the beaten track that you won’t recognize it as Navy Bean Soup but it does have a few secret ingredients that so perfectly enhance the flavor.
-Even those who are lukewarm about Navy Bean Soup seem to love my Navy Bean Soup with Bacon, and those who like the Senate Navy Bean Soup go nuts over this more highly flavored bean soup.
+And not to just outright brag (I am aren’t I?)
+I’ve found that even those that are lukewarm about Navy Bean Soup seem to like this one and those that like the plain old Senate Navy Bean Soup go nuts over this more highly flavored version.
 I’m tellin’ ya – once you try it you’ll never go back!

-This really is the bean soup to rule all bean soups.
+This really IS the bean soup to rule all bean soups.
 Flavor for days.
-There are a ton of carrots, onion, and celery that all but blend into the soup.
+There are the usual suspects, carrots, onion, and celery that cook up so soft they all but blend into the soup.
 The broth is silky and takes some of its body from a little potato, cooked and mashed and then stirred in.
 There’s just a touch of tamari or soy, not enough to taste, but just enough to give the soup a back note of rich umami flavor.
 Add to that a sprinkle of thyme to enrichen the flavor of the soup and a bit of oregano tossed in towards the end of the cooking that makes you sit up and take just a bit of notice.

 But best of all, of course, there’s the wonderful ham broth and bacon~ both in one soup.
 You can’t beat that for double porky palooza perfection.
 Overall, though, in spite of how good this Navy Bean Soup with Bacon is, it’s still pretty good for you.
 I wonder if all the cholesterol-fighting properties of the Navy Bean cancel out the bacon?
 Let’s see what the World’s Healthiest Foods happens to say about the Navy Bean.